retail-ai-inc/bean/docs/README.md

 ---
 **helpers.(m CopyableMap) DeepCopy()**
-- This function will create a deep copy of a map.
+> `DeepCopy` function will create a deep copy of a map.
 The depth of this copy is all inclusive.
 Both maps and slices will be considered when making the copy.
 Keep in mind that the slices in the resulting map will be of type []interface{}, so when using them, you will need to use type assertion to retrieve the value in the expected type.

 example:
 ```